Truth by Inference

 38 And those who ate were four thousand men, besides women and children.

 When Jesus fed the four thousand men (this included the women and children that were under their own male authority).
-Only the men were counted because if you count the man then the the wife and children automatically included under his authority.
+Only the men were counted because if you count the man then the wife and children automatically included under his authority.
 The biblical principle of male heads of households is confirmed during the Exodus when Moses counted only the male heads of households (besides women and children).
 This same biblical principle was confirmed again under the New Testament era when Jesus also counted only the male heads of households.

 Age Twenty was Age of Accountability